LinkedIn raises outlook, beats on profit

-LinkedIn Corp LNKD.N reported better-than-expected revenue and profit after it racked up strong growth from services that help companies find and hire employees and it raised its 2012 outlook.
+LinkedIn Corp LNKD.N raised its outlook after smashing first- quarter revenue and profit expectations, racking up strong growth from services that help companies find and hire employees.

-The professional networking site also announced on Thursday that it acquired content sharing company SlideShare for $118.75 million in a mix of cash and stock.

 "The guidance was surprisingly high," said Ken Sena, an analyst with Evercore Partners.
 "I think it's a matter of them being able to use the data they have more efficiently to drive better results for their partners."